gwastro/pycbc/docs/index.rst

    workflow

-Full Module Documentation is avaialable at:
+Full Module Documentation is available at:

 .. toctree::
    :maxdepth: 1